Crescent Street station (BMT Jamaica Line): History

 This station was opened on May 30, 1893 as part of the Brooklyn Elevated Railroad's four stop extension of the Lexington Avenue Line to Cypress Hills.

 Joint service with the Long Island Rail Road's Atlantic Branch existed between Norwood Avenue and Crescent Street stations with a connection built at Chestnut Street in Brooklyn.
 This allowed BRT trains to access the Rockaways and Manhattan Beach while affording the LIRR a connection into Manhattan to the BRT terminal located at Park Row over the Brooklyn Bridge (this service predated the opening of the East River Tunnels to Penn Station).
 This service ended in 1917 when the United States Railroad Administration took over the LIRR, and classified different operating standards between rapid transit trains and regular heavy rail railroads such as the LIRR.
 The ramp was taken down in 1942 for World War II scrap.
 A tower continued to stand west of the station to control trains using the incline until it was taken down sometime after 1970.

 This station was renovated in 2007.
 As part of the station renovation project, the stairs were rehabilitated, the floors were renewed, major structural repairs were made, new canopies were installed, the area around the station booth was reconfigured, the platform edge strips were replaced, walls were replaced, and a high-quality public address system was installed.
 The renovation cost $8.43 million.
+In 2023, a short barrier was installed at the center of the platforms to reduce the probability of passengers being pushed into the tracks.